EU Commission cannot hold Frontex to account

 So far none have been hired, a delay Leggeri blamed "on long discussions" dealing with legal matters.

-But Johasson suggested questions over alleged pushbacks may be resolved - had they been in place as required.
+But Johansson suggested questions over alleged pushbacks may be resolved - had they been in place as required.

 "This has taken too long and this has not been good for the reputation and the trust for the agency," she said of the hires.